adam-stokes/ogc/readme.md

 GOOGLE_DATACENTER="us-central1-a"
 ```

-!!! note
 More information can be found in our [Providers](user-guide/providers.md) documentation.

 ## Define Provisioning